 Olive leaf shaped pasta, originally from Basilicata in Southern Italy.

 Fusilli is the Italian word for ‘little spindles’.
-Fusilli are sometimes referred to as 'corkscrew pasta' and are more tightly curled than spirali/cavatappi.
-They are great for catching cream and vegetable sauces, as well as using in pasta salads like this wholesome vegetable dish.
+Fusilli are more tightly curled than spirali/ cavatappi and great for catching cream and vegetable sauces, as well as using in pasta salads like this wholesome vegetable dish.

 A longer version of fusilli also exists called ‘fusilli napoletani’ (from the Southern Italian city of Naples).

 Long fusilli that have been hollowed out, drinking straw style.
 Photo by ‘usychan’ on Flickr.

 GALLETTI (CRESTO DI GALLO)